MCC is here to help

 Does it make sense to invest in a Solve Preparation bundle?

 Short answer: yes.
 If you just think about the financials, a job at McKinsey is worth millions in the long run.
 If you factor in experience, personal growth and exit opportunities, the investment is a no-brainer.
-And if this is not enough, we also offer a 30 days money back guaranteed no questions asked.
+And if this is not enough, we also offer a 30 days money back guaranteed.
+As opposed to other providers, we do not require you to send us a screenshot of your score.
+Just send us an email explaining why you are not happy with the product and we will refund you in full.

 How our bundle can help you ace the test

-Don't expect some magic tricks to game the system (because you can't), but rather an in-depth analysis of key areas crucial to boost your scores.
+Don't expect some magic tricks to game the system (because you can't), but rather an in-depth analysis of key areas crucial to boost your scores and tools to practice them.
 This helps you to:

 If this sounds right for you, you can purchase our Solve bundle here:

-• Solve Simulator: unlimited scenarios, solution checker and solution generator
+- Solve Solver: solution checker and solution generator

-• 30 days money-back guarantee, no questions asked.
-Simply email us and we will refund the full amount.
+- 30 days money-back guarantee.
+Send us an email telling us why you are not satisfied and we will refund the full amount.

 Also preparing for case interviews?
 When you purchase access to our Case Academy, the Solve Bundle comes included!